OSCI Blog

 Power Soccer

-Adaptive Sports Northwest Power Soccer program is designed and developed especially for power wheelchair users.
-It’s a team sport that helps build character through teamwork, communication, hard work, perseverance, good sportsmanship.
-It’s the only team sport available to power wheelchair users including persons with quadriplegia, multiple sclerosis, muscular dystrophy, cerebral palsy, head trauma, stroke, spinal […]
+Adaptive Sports Northwest’s Power Soccer program is for power wheelchair users.
+It builds character through teamwork, communication, hard work, perseverance, and sportsmanship.
+It's the only team sport for people with quadriplegia, multiple sclerosis, muscular dystrophy, cerebral palsy, head trauma, stroke, spinal cord injury, and other disabilities.
+ASNW gives youth and adults in power wheelchairs a [...]

 Out and About with the Cripple Triple Threat